How to Suppress Output in Bash [3 Cases With Examples]

 EXPLANATION

 The script defines an array called ‘directories’ with a list of directory names.
-Then it loops over each directory using a for loop and assigns the current directory to the ‘dir’ variable.
+Then, it loops over each directory using a for loop and assigns the current directory to the ‘dir’ variable.
 Inside the loop, -d "$dir" checks if the directory exists.
 And the error messages related to nonexistent directories are redirected to /dev/null using 2>/dev/null.
-In the last lines, the echo command print the quoted messages if exist then ‘exists’ & if not then ‘does not exist’.
+In the last lines, the echo commands print the quoted messages if exist then ‘exists’ & if not then ‘does not exist’.

 Suppress error messages while running a Bash scriptAfter executing the script, it’s only showing the output message but not any error messages.
 Even though as you can see there is a non-existent directory name in the list.